MikeMitterer/dart-http_utils/README.md

 If the documenation links don't not work - pls. got to [GitHub][9] - there it they'll work

 ### ResponseStatus ###
-Commonly used status codes defined by HTTP
+Commonly used status codes defined by HTTP<br>
 Dart Documentation for ResponseStatus [here][10]

 ### URIBuilder ###